Achievement by Screenwriting Students and Alumni

 Designing a Course of Study

 During the Spalding residency, screenwriters (film and TV) attend workshop discussions offering both peer and faculty feedback on scripts by workshop members.
 Students also attend lectures on the writing for film, TV, and theater, view films, TV shows, and filmclips as the basis for discussion, hear readings by professional actors of student scripts and plays, plan their future writing and reading/viewing in consultation with their mentor, and attend plenary lectures about principles that apply to all forms of creative writing.
-Residencies include a production component that gives students hands-on experience moving short scripts into actual films and videos as they take turns assuming roles directing, acting, filming, and editing.
-Professional staged readings give dramatic writing students the opportunity to see their work performed out loud.
+Residencies include a production component (the Film Production Seminar) that gives students hands-on experience moving short scripts into actual films and videos as they take turns assuming roles directing, acting, filming, and editing.

-While residing at home, students send their mentors five installments of their work at regular intervals.
+During the independent-study portion of the semester, students send their mentors five installments of their work at regular intervals.
 An installment typically consists of a student’s original scripts—new and revised versions—and short critical essays focusing on their reading/viewing of professional scripts.
-The student’s scripts, films, and TV shows selected for study may vary in length and mode, from very short to feature length, from thrillers to art films, from half-hour comedy to hour-long drama, from fantasy to documentaries, from comedies to tragedies.
+Both the student’s scripts and films selected for study may vary in length and mode, from very short to feature length, from thrillers to art films, from fantasy to documentaries, from comedies to tragedies.
 Students are encouraged to experiment in different modes.

 Whether the student chooses to begin a semester in Louisville or abroad, all residencies provide an exciting learning environment and a nurturing community.
 Students form important friendships and professional connections among writers not only pursuing screenwriting for film and TV but in our other areas of concentration—fiction, poetry, creative nonfiction, writing for children and young adults, and playwriting.
 All students participate in cross-genre reading and writing opportunities and in experiencing the interrelatedness of all the arts.
 Residencies provide the added stimulation of interacting with the local culture.